stuajnht/HAP-for-iOS/README.md

 * [Suggest an improvement](http://issuetemplate.com/#/stuajnht/HAP-for-iOS/request) for something that you'd like to see

 ### Pull Requests
 If you would like to create a pull request, please make sure that you are on the [develop branch](https://github.com/stuajnht/HAP-for-iOS/tree/develop) before opening one.
+Once you have cloned or forked this repo, open the `HomeAccessPlus.xcworkspace` file in Xcode to begin development.
 This project uses [git-flow](https://github.com/nvie/gitflow) as its branching model.

 ### Contributors
 The following users have contributed code to this project: